 Table of Contents

 Suicidal ideation refers to the thoughts of hurting one’s own self.
+The thoughts can range from a detailed plan to a fleeting consideration and does not necessarily include the final act of killing oneself.
 Many suicidal risk assessment tools are concerned with the determination and exploration of suicidal ideation.
-Previous observational studies have shown evidence that the risk of suicide clearly increases when the patient has expressed before suicidal ideation.
+Previous observational studies have shown evidence that the risk of suicide clearly increases when the patient has expressed suicidal ideation before.

 The issue when discussing with the patient whether he or she might commit suicide is that one might actually implant that idea in the patient’s mind.
-This concern is invalid because research has shown that patients appreciate the specific inquiry about suicidal ideation in most cases and do not consider it as some form of intrusion.
-Therefore, specific inquiry about suicidal ideation in a patient who belongs to a high-risk population such as one diagnosed with major depressive disorder is recommended.
+This concern is invalid because research has shown that patients appreciate the specific inquiry about suicidal ideation in most cases and do not consider it as some form of intrusion; therefore, specific inquiry about suicidal ideation in a patient who belongs to a high-risk population, such as one diagnosed with a major depressive disorder, is recommended.

-The second important definition to us is suicide plan.
+The second most important definition to use is a suicide plan.
 If the idea of ending one’s own life, i.e. suicidal ideation, is present, further exploration of any suicidal plans is highly recommended.

-It can determine the risk of truly committing suicide in the future and can also determine whether the patient might also threaten the safety of others surrounding him, i.e. sitting a shared house on fire.
+It can determine the risk of truly committing suicide in the future, and can also determine whether the patient might also threaten the safety of others surrounding him, i.e. setting a shared house on fire.

 The readiness of the patient to commit

 Whenever you inquire about the suicidal plan, you should also inquire about the readiness of the patient to commit such a plan.
-For instance, if the plan involves using a gun, specific questioning about whether the patient has purchased a gun is mandatory.
-If the patient provides very specific details about the plan, he is apparently ready to commit the plan, and has very strong suicidal ideation, he or she should be admitted for inpatient care and urgent intervention might be needed.
+For instance, if the plan involves using a gun, then specific questioning about whether the patient has purchased a gun is mandatory.
+If the patient provides very specific details about the plan, he is apparently ready to commit the plan and has a very strong suicidal ideation.
+He or she should be admitted for inpatient care and urgent intervention might be needed.

 In a recent study in the United States, researchers wanted to know the number of those who have thought about committing suicide within the last year.
 Unfortunately, 9.4 million Americans have answered that they thought about killing themselves, i.e. suicidal ideation was positive.

-Approximately, 12% of those who had positive suicidal ideation have gone through with the idea of suicide and have made a non-fatal suicidal attempt!
-This number is very alarming as it indicates that within 10 adults with significant suicidal ideation, one would commit suicide.
+Approx. 12% of those who had positive suicidal ideation have gone through with the idea of suicide, and have made a non-fatal suicidal attempt!
+This number is very alarming as it indicates that, within 10 adults with significant suicidal ideation, 1 would commit suicide.
 To further understand the relationship between suicidal attempts and having a plan, a further analysis was performed to see how many of those who have committed suicide had a plan.
-82% of those who committed suicide have reported that they have had a plan before committing their suicidal attempt.
+82% of those who committed suicide have reported that they had a plan before committing their suicidal attempt.

-Based on this study, the two most important risk factors for a suicidal attempt are suicidal ideation and having a suicide plan.
+Based on this study, the 2 most important risk factors for a suicidal attempt are suicidal ideation and having a suicide plan.